RonakToprani/birthdayGame/README.md

 # Birthday-Gamimgfest-gift

-Built a Mac app game as a present using PyQt6.
+Built a Mac app game as a present for a loved one using PyQt6.
 Includes both: Heartcatcher and a matching plaza game.